MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/about/index.md

 I am also broadly interested in plants and their uses as food, symbols, metaphors, and medicine.
 I have most recently presented my work on plant metaphors at the 2018 UC Berkeley Comparative Literature Conference [*Future (Im)Perfect*](https://futureimperfectconf.wordpress.com/).

-Not necessarily plant related, but I have been taking Ancient Greek for a couple years now and am also learning Russian.
-I am fascinated by translation as much as I am afraid of it.
-So perhaps this terror will lead to new creative and scholastic endeavors, but as of now it is definitely at least a "research interest."

 I am a part of the Botany Suite, a small working group of plant scientists at Cornell University and UC Berkeley.
 Members include [Jesus Martinez-Gomez](https://jesusthebotanist.github.io/), [Carrie Tribble](https://carrietribble.weebly.com/), [Betsy Castro](http://betsabecastro.com/), and [Isaac Lichter‐Marck](https://www.researchgate.net/profile/Isaac_Lichter-Marck).
 We are also a [band](https://botanysuite.bandcamp.com/releases).